slimsuite/SLiMSuite/PROGRAMS.md

 - **SeqMapper** = Sequence Mapping Program.
 - **SMRTSCAPE** = SMRT Subread Coverage & Assembly Parameter Estimator.
 (Development only)
 - **Snapper** = BLAST-based SNV to feature annotations mapping and rating tool.
 (Development only)
+- **SynBad** = Synteny-based scaffolding adjustment tool for comparing two related genome assemblies and identify putative translocations and inversions between the two that correspond to gap positions.
+(Development only.)

 In addition, the following SLiMSuite modules can also be accessed via the SeqSuite wrapper (run with `help=T` for options):